-TIDIVIISSIONS I ROCEDCRES We encourage all families to schedule a tour of the school and meet with the administration.
-This will help provide you with greater insight and give you the a make a sound decision. ability to Obtain an application packet (download from website or pick up in school office the admission and enrollment requirements.
-(Please read these over and comple- carefully as incomplete applications will slow down the application process.) - Return application, letters of reference, latest grade report, etc. with the application the school office. on fee to K-12 students will need to set up an appointment to take the Student Assessme You will be contacted to set up an interview date to meet with the Admission's T Parent(s) and student(s) (grades $7-12$) must be in attendance for the interview. point, results of the entrance test will be discussed, the student's eligibility and/o placement will be determined, fees will be determined, and contracts will be sign eam.
-At this r grade upo our not is t EASE NOTE: As stated above, all new students will be on a 9-week probational on enrollment.
-While it is our desire to offer Christian education to all students, we limitations in facilities, staff, finances, equipment, and educational resources.
-We be able to offer an effective educational program for everyone.
-This probationar of the parents and the school to determine if the school's program is acceptable eptable modifications can be made to ensure success. ve realize Ve may y period
+- □ We encourage all families to schedule a tour of the school and meet with the administration.
+This will help provide you with greater insight and give you the ability to make a sound decision. - □ Obtain an application packet (download from website or pick up in school office) with the admission and enrollment requirements.
+(Please read these over and complete them carefully as incomplete applications will slow down the application process.)

+- □ Return application, letters of reference, latest grade report, etc. with the application fee to the school office. - $\Box$ K 12 students will need to set up an appointment to take the Student Assessment - □ You will be contacted to set up an interview date to meet with the Admission's Team.
+Parent(s) and student(s) (grades 7 - 12) must be in attendance for the interview.
+At this point, results of the entrance test will be discussed, the student's eligibility and/or grade placement will be determined, fees will be determined, and contracts will be signed.

+PLEASE NOTE: As stated above, all new students will be on a 9-week probationary period upon enrollment.
+While it is our desire to offer Christian education to all students, we realize our limitations in facilities, staff, finances, equipment, and educational resources.
+We may not be able to offer an effective educational program for everyone.
+This probationary period is both for parents and the school to determine if the school's program is acceptable or if acceptable modifications can be made to ensure success.